pannous/hieros/docs/Home.md

 [𓅭](𓅭)| sA' | [χήν](Genesis) x̌aŋ| son
 [𓅭](𓅭)[𓏏](𓏏)| 𓅭 𓏏=t |sAta/[δ](demi)Ata ?|daughter 𓅭=duck𓏏=ta

 Crazy, but possible: The suspicious looking 𓅭=duck is part of the [Indo-European vocabulary](https://en.wikipedia.org/wiki/Indo-European_vocabulary), i.e. in Persian duck = ordak .
-If nothing else a fabulous mnemonic which makes Egyptian more accessible than most other languages.
-In fact given its relative simple [Grammar](Grammar) and it's central position in the language families every student of linguistics should learn it.
+If nothing else, a fabulous mnemonic which makes Egyptian more accessible than most other languages.
+In fact, given its relative simple [Grammar](Grammar) and it's central position in the language families, every student of linguistics should learn it.
 Egyptian is riddled with [puns](puns), making formal analysis at times difficult, but not less accessible.

 … common expression:  [𓅭](𓅭)[𓇳](𓇳) sA'Ra = son of the sun = ★sonray?

 Egyptologists followed the path of the lowest common denominator, with the bizarre result that quite a few words are reduced to mere sequences of vowels, i.e. [𓂣](𓂣)[𓉻](𓉻)[𓄿](𓄿) = a.a.a  (magnify)
-We offer working hypothesis and phonetic readings for most signs outsite the alphabet, including yet silent [Determinants](Determinants).
-Similarily we reject that the four signs [𓇋](𓇋)=(f)e 𓏏=t 𓆑=v 𓀀 in 'father' should be reduced to a mere 'it' as in some modern dictionaries.
+We offer working hypothesis and phonetic readings for most signs outside the alphabet, including yet silent [Determinants](Determinants).
+Similarly, we reject that the four signs [𓇋](𓇋)=(f)e 𓏏=t 𓆑=v 𓀀 in 'father' should be reduced to a mere 'it' as in some modern dictionaries.

 This obviously needs further work, but the case should be reopened.

-In the past linguists focussed on demonstrating that Semitic languages are the mothers of Egyptian.
-In the future it should be reexamined whether some fathers came from further north.
-Even before the arrival of the charriot.
+In the past linguists focused on demonstrating that Semitic languages are the mothers of Egyptian.
+In the future, it should be reexamined whether some fathers came from further north.
+Even before the arrival of the chariot.

 Suggested reading: [Grammar](Grammar), [Pronouns](Pronouns) and [Numbers](Numbers) & [Axioms](Axioms)